 We started the course on a Friday, to give us time to get to know each other and our surroundings and on the following Monday we taught for the first time, just an introductory, non-assessed class.
 The following day we had to teach our first assessed Teaching Practice (TP), extremely stressful for someone who struggles with anxiety like me, but it helped we got to know the students the day before first.
 With most education providers you are required to teach your first assessed lesson on day two.
 Yes, it’s pretty intense from the start.

-Input sessions with those two were never dull, they were always fun, engaging and creative, even with typically boring, dreadful subjects like teaching Grammar.
-Jonny’s colour- coordinated flashcards and phonetics jokes were superb and Fiona’s honesty and saying things as they were was refreshing.
+Input sessions with those two were never dull, they were always fun, engaging and creative, even with typically boring, dreadful subjects like teaching grammar.
+Jonny’s colour- coordinated flashcards and phonetics jokes were superb and Fiona’s energy, honesty and saying things as they were were refreshing.
 I won’t go into much detail, I wouldn’t like others to steal Jonny and Fiona’s hard work but I’m not sure many CELTA students got to mime, dance and laugh as much as we did whilst learning.

 In the afternoons we were split into two groups.
 Half of us taught the pre-intermediate group and the other half the upper intermediate (and we switched half way, every teacher has to teach two levels).
 When we were not teaching we observed and gave feedback to each other.
 Jonny or Fiona (in turns) were always there assessing and providing us with feedback after each session.
 We taught six 40 min and two 1hr long sessions (8 sessions and 6 hours in total).

-Don’t worry if you never taught, I didn’t before this.
-We were provided with lesson frameworks to use from day one and every morning the day before we were to teach we met with our tutor to help us with the lesson planning, except for the last two sessions where assistance with planning was also assessed and varied depending on what grade you were aiming (more on that on a separate post).
+Don’t worry if you’ve never taught before, I hadn’t before this.
+We were provided with lesson frameworks to use from day one and every morning the day before we were to teach we met with our tutor to help us with the lesson planning, except for the last two sessions where assistance with planning was also assessed and varied depending on what grade you were aiming for (more on that on a separate post).

 You are also required 6 hours of observing experienced teachers.
 We observed summer school teachers in the classroom, a video-taped session and our tutors who both were AMAZING at their teaching and way better than the rest we observed.
 Engaging, building rapport almost instantly, monitoring effectively and making the class fun and interesting.
 That’s how I aspire to teach.

-As if lesson planning, input sessions, teaching and observing are not enough you also have to prepare and hand in 4 assignments, up to 1000 words each covering the main topics mentioned above.
+As if lesson planning, input sessions, teaching and observing are not enough you also have to prepare and hand in 4 assignments, around 1000 words each covering the main topics mentioned above.
 It’s hard work this course!